openssl Command: Tutorial & Examples

 The Swiss Army Knife of SSL/TLS

-OpenSSL is a powerful and versatile command-line tool and library for SSL/TLS (Secure Socket Layer/Transport Layer Security) and general cryptographic operations in Linux servers and VMs.
+OpenSSL is a powerful and versatile command-line tool and library for SSL/TLS (Secure Socket Layer/Transport Layer Security) and overview cryptographic operations in Linux servers and VMs.
 Think of it as the "Swiss Army Knife" for encryption and security in the Linux world.

 Why is OpenSSL important?